 Flammable and explosive materials, loaded weapons, sharp-edged, foul-smelling or excessively large objects or other items that constitute an obvious hazard or inconvenience to other passengers may not be taken along.

-The personal activity/conduct of persons while in Ruter's areas of transport service must not be an inconvenience to others, or of such a nature as to cause a hazardous situation.
+The personal activity/conduct of persons while in Ruter's areas of transport service must not be an inconvenience to others, or of such a nature as to cause a hazardous or unwanted situation.

 Pursuant to the Norwegian Tobacco Control Act, smoking is not permitted on any means of transport, inside Ruter's areas of transport service and/or at any entrances/exits for these areas.
 Smoking is also prohibited outdoors in Ruter's areas where no-smoking signs are posted.